LaresLLC/SlinkyCat/README.md

 ```

 This will find where the local user has admin access OR where the C$ is shared then echo the results back.

+### Known Errors
+If you select either option 1 or 2 then option A to run all functions, the script will run all functions and prompt you to hit return each time, at the end it will error but in the background it has run all the functions as required.
+We are working on a fix for this but the function works as intended, if anyone knows a fix ping @ZephrFish.

 ## Example Running
 ```